 Current Steering Committee members:

-- Chair, Jessica Bartholow, Chief of Staff for California State Senator Nancy Skinner (D-District 9), Majority Whip, Chair of the Senate Budget, and Fiscal Review Committee & Vice-Chair of the Women’s Caucus
+- Jessica Bartholow, Chief of Staff for California State Senator Nancy Skinner (D-District 9), Majority Whip, Chair of the Senate Budget, and Fiscal Review Committee & Vice-Chair of the Women’s Caucus

 - Kristin McGuire, Director of Partnerships and Organizing at Young Invincibles- California.
 Kristin works to amplify the young adult voice on matters that impact them the most.